-That's where optional League of Legends Eternals come in, which allow you to really show off your record with a character, keeping note of your best plays and moments.
+That's where optional League of Legends Eternals come in, which allow you to really show off your record with a character, keeping note of your best plays and moments for your favourite Champions.

-Read More: League of Legends 11.15 Patch Notes
+Read More: League of Legends 11.17 Early Patch Notes

 What Are League of Legends Eternals?